BofA: Downgrades could require billions in collateral

-(Reuters) - Bank of America Corp (BAC.N) would have been required to post $5.1 billion in collateral under derivatives contracts as of March 31 if major ratings agencies had downgraded its debt by two notches, the bank said in a quarterly filing on Thursday.
+May 3 (Reuters) - Bank of America Corp would have been required to post $5.1 billion in collateral under derivatives contracts as of March 31 if major ratings agencies had downgraded its debt by two notches, the bank said in a quarterly filing on Thursday.

 The bank’s estimate comes as one of three major ratings agencies, Moody’s Investors Service Inc, has said it’s considering a possible downgrade of the company’s long-term debt rating, as well as its banking subsidiary’s long-term and short-term debt ratings.
 Moody’s is reviewing 17 financial institutions with global capital markets operations.